Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

 Think back to how many times you’ve invited a friend to an activity, and the day of, the world is at fault for absolutely every inconvenience that doesn’t allow them to hang out.

 “Mercury is in retrograde, my mom is sick, my dog is feeling nostalgic, it’s cloudy and might rain…”

-If you’re looking to make the move from employee to entrepreneur, you have to accept responsibility, and accept it proud.
-This will not only make you accountable for the things you have to do but also relieve you of the burden of blaming others for what is in your hands.
+If you’re looking to move from employee to entrepreneur, you have to accept responsibility and accept it proudly.
+This will make you accountable for the things you have to do and relieve you of the burden of blaming others for what is in your hands.